Our Archival Collections FAQs

 Q. Are your records on the internet?

-A. A very small percentage of our holdings are available online through the ever-growing Online Catalog.
+A. A small percentage of our holdings are available online through the ever-growing Online Catalog.
 Laid side to side, pages in the National Archives' holdings would circle the Earth over 57 times!
-Because of the cost to digitize such a volume of materials, only a small percentage is available for research online.

 Q. How are your records arranged?

 A. The National Archives arranges its holdings according to the archival principle of provenance.
 Archival materials are therefore arranged by the governmental entity that created them.
 Records are left in the original order maintained by the creating agency or court.

 Q. What records can be found at the National Archives-Great Lakes Region?

 A. We have over 140,000 cubic feet of original, historically valuable records from Federal or U.S. Government agencies and courts from the six Great Lakes states in our region (Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin).
 We also have over 60,000 rolls of microfilm.
 For a listing of our holdings, see Selected Finding Aids for Archival Holdings in Chicago.